 The MP3 format can be played on almost every device, and the audio files can be shared and saved without any restrictions.
 You will find dozens of MP3 players available online, most of which are free to use.
 Moreover, you can also convert your MP3 audio files into M4A following the steps mentioned further down in the article.

 The sound quality offered by the M4A format is better than the MP3 format, but many argue that since the difference isn’t considerably noticeable, one might not need it unless necessary.

 What Is the M4A Format?

-M4A, known to be the successor of the MP3 format, is compressed using MPEG-4 technology.
+M4A, known to be the successor of the MP3 format, is compressed using MPEG-4 technology, encoded with the ALAC (Apple Lossless Audio Codec) or the AAC (Advanced Audio Coding codec).
 MPEG-4 files that support both audio and video use a .mp4 extension, but the ones with audio-only support use the .m4a extension.

 Apple first introduced this format intending to differentiate MPEG-4 audio files from MP4 files.
 It struggled with popularity until Apple.Inc used it in iTunes and iPod.

-M4A is similar to the MP3 format in many ways but offers the better sound quality, as we discussed above.
+M4A is similar to the MP3 format in many ways but offers better sound quality, as I discussed above.
 With the help of Advanced Audio Coding (AAC), M4A downsizes the data while preserving the quality.

 Differences Between M4A and MP3 Formats

 I have briefly mentioned some differences between the formats above, and in this section, I will walk you through them in detail.
 Here are some major differences between M4A and MP3 audio formats: